cosminc98/sexism_identification/README.md

 # Text Classification in Romanian Language

-This repository contains the code for our team's submission to a Natural Language Processing (NLP) competition ([Nitro](https://www.kaggle.com/competitions/nitro-language-processing-2)) hosted on Kaggle .
+This repository contains the code for our team's submission to a Natural Language Processing (NLP) competition ([Nitro](https://www.kaggle.com/competitions/nitro-language-processing-2)) hosted on Kaggle.
 The competition challenged participants to develop a pipeline for sexism text identification in the Romanian language.

 ## Competition Details

 The task in this competition was to classify each text into one of `five` possible categories: (0) `Sexist Direct`, (1) `Sexist Descriptive`, (2) `Sexist Reporting`, (3) `Non-sexist Offensive`, and (4) `Non-sexist Non-offensive`.

+- Sexist:
+  - Direct: The post contains sexist elements and is directly addressed to a specific gender, usually women.
+  - Descriptive: The post describes one or more individuals, usually a woman or a group of women, in a sexist manner without directly addressing them.
+  - Reporting: The post reports a witnessed or heard sexist act from other sources.
+- Non-sexist:
+  - Offensive: The post does not contain sexist connotations but includes offensive language.
+  - Non-offensive: There are no sexist or offensive elements in the post.

 The data for this competition has been collected from a variety of sources, including social media networks such as Facebook, Twitter, and Reddit, web articles, and books.

 ## Disclaimer
+The data used in this project includes instances of sexism and hate speech Therefore, reader discretion is strongly advised.
+The contributors to this project strongly oppose discrimination based on gender, religion, race or any other kind.
+One of the goals of this project is to raise awareness about gender bias online.

 ## Training Data